GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-ruby.md

 - **`DD_SERVICE`**

-    **Default**: Ruby filename
+    **Default**: Determined by SDK and application startup mode

-    Sets the default service name for the application.
+    Sets the application service name.
+Set it explicitly in production so it does not vary with an entry file or framework.

 - **`DD_TAGS`**

     **Default**: `nil`

-    Sets custom tags on all traces, for example: `team:core,layer:api`.
+    Sets custom tags on all traces, for example `team:core,layer:api`.
+Do not send tokens, personal data, or high-cardinality request identifiers.

 - **`DD_VERSION`**